fdcl-gwu/aruco-markers/README.md

 </center>

 This repository includes codes that can be used to work with the augmented reality library, [ArUco](https://www.uco.es/investiga/grupos/ava/node/26).
-A few programs in the repository, including the codes to create the markers and to calibrate the cameras, are copies of the examples included with the OpenCV libraries with minor changes, which are added so that everything is in one place.
+A few programs in the repository, including the codes to create the markers and to calibrate the cameras, are copies of the examples included with the OpenCV libraries with minor changes.
+Those are added here so that everything is in one place.

 ## Contents
 1. [Installing OpenCV](#installing-opencv)